FarhanaLipi/Research_Project/README.md

 ## Installation

-To run the scripts, ensure you have Python installed.
-Additionally, you may need the following libraries:
+To run the scripts, ensure having Python installed.
+Additionally, also following libraries are needed:

 ```bash
 pip install matplotlib rdflib